Seagate/cortx-s3server/.github/Pull_Request_Template.md

 - _Confirm that Test Cases are added (for both the cases, fix and feature).
 Yes/No?_
 - _Confirm Test Cases cover Happy Path, Non-Happy Path and Scalability.
 Yes/No?_
 - _Confirm Testing was performed with installed RPM.
 Yes/No?_
+- _Confirm all the ut/regression/smoke test has been performed [Y/N]_

 ## Checklist

 - _PR is self-reviewed?
 Yes/No?_
+- _GitHub Issue is updated_
+- _Jira is updated_
+  -  _Check if the description is clear and explained._
+  -  _Check Acceptance Criterion is defined._
+  -  _All the tests performed should be mentioned before Resolving a JIRA._
+  -  _Verification needs to be done before marked as Closed/Verified_
 - _Any interface change Yes/No?_
 - _Change notified to other gatekeepers: Yes/No?_
 - _Code reviews done and addressed: Yes/No?_